Friends of the Port Townsend Library

 Unusual items to check out—sewing machine, bear vault, daypack with binoculars, fly-tying kit, and more!

-Check out our book sales, three times a year
+Check out our book sales, two times a year

 New!
 Friends Bookshop New!